sleak-lbl/weekly-emails/items/scearlycareer.md

-## Applications for SC18 Early Career Program Close July 31
+## Applications for SC18 Early Career Program Close TOMORROW July 31

 Are you in the first five years of a permanent position and in search of activities to jump-start your career in High-Performance Computing?
 If so,